-So as you can imagine in a poetry.
-It’s like an investment.
-I mean, I did, I don’t think the idea is that we tend to do the same thing with, with how to, how we invest our money.
-For example, that we almost considered food.
-To deploy or your life savings, like in a single stock or a single assets that we tend to want to diversify, to tame uncertainty.
+So as you can imagine in a portfolio.
+It's like an investment.
+I mean, I did, I don't think the idea is that radical.
+We tend to do the same thing with, with how to, how we invest our money.
+For example, that we almost considered foolish to deploy all of your life savings, like in a single stock or a single assets that we tend to want to diversify, to tame uncertainty.

-And I think more or less, it’s the same episode to my own ideas and my own small ventures, essentially.
-So I know it’s a general answer.
-I hope happy to dive deep or deeper into all the individual tanks, but sort of the general idea at the Titanic.
+And I think more or less, it's the same approach to my own ideas and my own small ventures, essentially.
+So I know it's a general answer.
+I hope happy to dive deep or deeper into all the individual things, but sort of the general idea that I think.

-[00:08:52] Michaela: I think when I look at your projects and your products I think what’s also distinctive here is that they have started that end.
+[00:08:52] Michaela: I think when I look at your projects and your products I think what's also distinctive here is that they have start and an end.